firecracker-microvm/firecracker/README.md

   an existing host file as a VirtIO/block device into the microVM.
 - Add one or more read/write disks (file-backed block devices) to the microVM.
 - Configure the logging system by:
     - Specifying two named pipes (one for human readable logs and one for the metrics).
-  - Enabling or disabling printing the log level, line and file of where the log originated.
+    - Enabling or disabling printing the log level, line and file of the log origin.
     - Setting the maximum level for triggering logs.
 - Configure rate limiters for VirtIO devices which can limit the bandwidth, ops/s or both.
 - Start the microVM using a given kernel image, root file system and boot